A Girl Called Fearless by Catherine Linka, to be published May 6th 2014 by St. Martin’s Press.

 Once I got into this story I found it hard to put down, especially from around the middle of the book until the very end.
 I was slightly disappointed by the ending, not because of how the story ends but because I smell a sequel, and I was really hoping this would be a great stand-alone novel (I was at 99% of this eBook and begging that somehow the whole thing would miraculously wrap up in the remaining 1%, alas, it didn’t).
 There were twists and turns that I wasn’t expecting, and a few moments that almost made me shed a tear (or five), particularly towards the climax of the action and towards the end of the book.

-Avie and Yates are pretty likable characters, we go through Avie’s struggles with her and it is easy to have sympathy (and a little outrage?!) for her situation.
+Avie and Yates are pretty likeable characters, we go through Avie’s struggles with her and it is easy to have sympathy (and a little outrage?!) for her situation.
 I found Dayla to be pretty annoying but I definitely connected with Sparrow and her story broke my heart.
 I also LOVE Ms. A, get on yo’ feminist soapbox, you go girl!
 Hawkins is a pretty terrible character, and I think it would have been interesting if he wasn’t, if he believed in fighting the Paternalist Movement from the inside-out, as this would have thrown the whole Avie and Yates insta-love in a whirl, but then I don’t think I could handle another love triangle so soon in the year… Luckily, there are no predominant love triangles in A Girl Called Fearless (so far, but I think I can smell one brewing with Luke…).
 The Avie and Yates insta-love was a slight issue for me, and I think the fact that they were childhood friends was supposed to generate this idea of plausibility – but it didn’t.
 That didn’t annoy this Book Geek though, sometimes I love me a little insta-love.

 The book is set in the privileged leagues of society, and also for a time among the outcasts (by choice) who don’t choose to participate in “regular” society, which is fine, except there’s no middle ground.
-The majority of the characters in the book seem to come from the uber-rich elite, and I think it would have been good to have a point-of-reference for the “average” girl and how she struggles with this new society and its laws, perhaps one of Avie’s close friends could have come from an “average” family to draw a comparison as to how this pandemic affected all areas of society and not just the polar extremes (it probably would have made it even more relatable for us average Joe’s too!).
+The majority of the characters in the book seem to come from the uber-rich elite, and I think it would have been good to have a point-of-reference for the “average” girl and how she struggles with this new society and its laws, perhaps one of Avie’s close friends could have come from an “average” family to draw a comparison as to how this pandemic affected all areas of society and not just the polar extremes (it probably would have made it even more relate-able for us average Joe’s too!).

 “Avie, knowing how to do something is different from using that knowledge.
 Buddha and Jesus are my guides, but if my life’s on the line, I’m calling on Smith and Wesson.”